smallhadroncollider/taskell/roadmap.md

 ## In Progress

-- Use lenses for nested data
-- Add more tests
+- Add GitHub Project support
+- Should be able to have new-lines in task descriptions
-    * [x] Trello response parsing
+    * [ ] Trello import
+    * [ ] Regular input (Shift + Enter for new line?)

 ## Done